Investigators, Staff, and Assistants

 Links: Faculty page, Personal page, ResearcherID, Google Scholar Profile

-Mike is Assistant Professor of Sociology at American University where he is also affiliated with the Center on Health, Risk and Society.
+Mike is an Associate Professor of Sociology at Johns Hopkins University.
 Mike’s research focuses on the forces that create racial and economic segregation in American cities and the consequences of that segregation on health inequality.
 In addition to this substantive research, he also examines methods of collecting and analyzing spatial data.
 He received his Ph.D. in sociology from the University of Michigan in 2009, writing his dissertation on the spatial and temporal change of neighborhoods in Chicago, after which he was a Robert Wood Johnson Foundation Health & Society Scholar at the University of Pennsylvania.

 Links: Faculty page